10 eco-friendly Christmas presents for friends and family | Living

 The candles boast around 60 hours burn time and come packaged in recycled brown card boxes.

-The wellie brand worn by celebs all over the world has launched its first Forest Stewardship Council® (FSC) certified collection of boots, as part of its commitment to sourcing products ethically and sustainably.
+The wellies brand worn by celebs all over the world has launched its first Forest Stewardship Council® (FSC) certified collection of boots, as part of its commitment to sourcing products ethically and sustainably.

 They come in traditional Olive and have been crafted using high quality materials.
 Hunter's rubber plantation is independently audited to ensure it protects the natural resources, local biodiversity and the rights of all people in the supply chain and local community.